AssociationRobotTelecomStrasbourg/Formation/imagerie/README.md

 Install pip to be able to install and manage python package.

-`sudo apt install python-pip`
+`sudo apt install python3-pip`

 * OpenCV, matplotlib, scipy and numpy

-`sudo pip install opencv-python matplotlib scipy numpy`
+`sudo pip3 install opencv-python matplotlib scipy numpy`

+* Jupyter-notebook

+Install it

+`sudo pip install jupyter`

+Launch it in command line in the folder where you have the .ipynb

+`jupyter-notebook`

+Open the given link in your browser (Firefox)